How do I make a home insurance claim?

 What if I disagree with a claim rejection?

-If the issue remains unresolved, you can escalate the matter to the Financial Ombudsman Service (FOS), but before you do this, you must have received either a ‘final response’ from your insurance company or waited eight weeks with no communication from them.
+As a final step, you can escalate the issue to the Financial Ombudsman Service.
+But before you do this, you must have received either a ‘final response’ from your insurance company or waited eight weeks with no communication from them.
+The FOS can independently review the case and decide whether the insurer has treated you fairly.

 How can I prevent a claim rejection?